ddeka0/AsyncIO/README.md

     4. g++-10 -std=c++20 test-client.cpp
     5. ./a.out (client starts)

+#### TODO for socket server features:
+    Currently Socket server only supports UDP socket server
+    1. Add TCP,SCTP support
+    2. Add timer support
+    3. Add a task system to parallelize the processing of the client requests.

 #### For few Test cases, your linux kernel might need to be updated.
     Follow the steps to update your kernel (replace kernel version with latest once)